The truth about counteroffers from a recruiter’s perspective

-It is always great to hear the excitement in my candidate’s voice when I call them up to let them know that they’ve received a job offer.
-However, I’ve also experienced instances where candidates call me a few days later stating that they have received a counteroffer from their current employer.
+It is always great to hear the excitement in a candidate’s voice when we call them up to let them know that they’ve received a job offer.
+However, we’ve also experienced instances where candidates call us a few days later stating that they have received a counteroffer from their current employer.
 Such an instance is not ideal.
 This brings along the most common follow-up question – Should they play it safe and accept the offer or can they actually ask for more?

 What is a counteroffer?